 BUILDING FOR A

-We have successfully delivered on our mission and mandate for over 23 years.
+We have successfully delivered on our mission and mandate for 24 years.
 As we continue to grow as an organization and look towards building a sustainable future, we are guided by the following values:

 We commit to playing a leadership role in Inuinnaqtun revitalization.
 To accomplish this, we provide an immersive Inuinnaqtun environment in our facility through the Elders in Residence program and the building of Inuinnaqtun capacity in all of our staff.